trthatcher/MLKernels.jl/README.md

 [![Build Status](https://travis-ci.org/trthatcher/MLKernels.jl.svg?branch=master)](https://travis-ci.org/trthatcher/MLKernels.jl)
 [![Coverage Status](https://coveralls.io/repos/trthatcher/MLKernels.jl/badge.svg)](https://coveralls.io/r/trthatcher/MLKernels.jl)

-MLKernels.jl is a Julia package for (Mercer) kernels used in the kernel methods of machine learning.
-The goal is to provide a common Julia datatype for machine learning kernels and an efficient set of methods to calculate or approximate kernel matrices.
-The performance of the package is largely dependent on the underlying BLAS installation but otherwise has no dependencies beyond base Julia.
+MLKernels.jl is a Julia package for Mercer and non-Mercer kernels that are used in the kernel methods of machine learning.
+The goal is to provide a Julia datatype for machine learning kernels and an efficient set of methods to calculate or approximate kernel matrices.
+The package has no dependencies beyond base Julia.

-The package currently supports nine popular kernels:
+The package currently supports ten pre-defined kernels:

 - Gaussian Kernel (radial basis kernel)
 - Laplacian Kernel